 Good Morning Bloodstock is Martin Stevens' daily morning email and presented here online as a sample.

-Here he brings a personal scoring system to determine which of Europe's three major 2,000 Guineas has been the best springboard to a successful career at stud - subscribers can get more great insight from Martin every Monday to Friday.
+Here he speaks to Brendan Hayes about the selling of his famed Knocktoran Stud - subscribers can get more great insight from Martin every Monday to Friday.

 All you need do is click on the link above, sign up and then read at your leisure each weekday morning from 7am.